irzinfante/tkd-scoreboard/README.md

 Categories=Game;Utility;
 ```

-Put the Unix-like binary from releases downloads in `~/.local/bin` and the [icon file](assets/tkd-scoreboard.png) in `~/.icons` to make them available for the desktop entry file.
+Put the Unix-like binary from releases downloads in `~/.local/bin` (remember to modify its permissions to allow execution) and the [icon file](assets/tkd-scoreboard.png) in `~/.icons` to make them available for the desktop entry file.

 ## Screenshots